-- A verandah, porch, pergola, unroofed balcony or the like may encroach the 4.0m road setback by up to 1.0m, provided the height does not exceed 4.0m - Accessory buildings for residential activities, including garages, may encroach into any 1.0m internal setback where the buildings are no more than 3.5m in height and where no windows or openings are orientated toward an internal boundary; - The eaves of any residential unit may encroach into the setback by no more than 400mm; - No setbacks are required when buildings share a common wall at the boundary. - Lots 5279 5286 may still nominate the southern boundary of the site to have the required 3.0m internal setback, even if that internal boundary ultimately becomes a road boundary through the implementation of resource consent RM191391 on the adjoining property.
+- A verandah, porch, pergola, unroofed balcony or the like may encroach the 4.0m road setback by up to 1.0m, provided the height does not exceed 4.0m - Accessory buildings for residential activities, including garages, may encroach into any 1.0m internal setback where the buildings are no more than 3.5m in height and where no - windows or openings are orientated toward an internal boundary; - The eaves of any residential unit may encroach into the setback by no more than 400mm; - No setbacks are required when buildings share a common wall at the boundary.

-8.0 BUILDING CONTROLS - DP5B
+8.0 BUILDING CONTROLS - DP10

-8.5 Lots 380m or greater
+8.5 Lots 380m2 or greater

-a) Recession Planes (applicable to flat sites only):
+A. Recession Planes (applicable to flat sites only):